Virus Cases Balloon Around the World as China Recovers

 While the new coronavirus can be deadly, particularly for the elderly and people with other health problems, for most people it causes only mild or moderate symptoms, such as fever and cough.
 Some feel no symptoms at all and the vast majority of people recover.

-Waning outbreaks in Asia stand in contrast with an escalating number of infections elsewhere.
+The waning outbreak in China stands in contrast with an escalating number of infections elsewhere.

-In the U.S., which reported its 50th death from the outbreak Friday, Trump said the new emergency decree will open up $50 billion for state and local governments to respond to the outbreak.
-Trump said the decree also gave the secretary of health and human services emergency powers to waive federal regulations to give doctors and hospitals “flexibility” in treating patients.
+In the U.S., which reported its 50th death from the outbreak Friday, Trump said the new emergency decree will open up $50 billion for state and local governments to respond to the crisis.
+The president said the decree also gave the secretary of health and human services emergency powers to waive federal regulations to give doctors and hospitals “flexibility” in treating patients.

 Drug company executives vowed to work together and with the government to quickly expand the country's coronavirus testing capabilities, which are far behind those in many countries.